 It is such an aesthetically satisfying game to play and watch.
 The shortstop throwing out a runner, narrowly nipping him, from deep in the hole.
 Watching a double play executed with such speed and dexterity, in a matter of a seconds.
-A peg which just nips the runner. (“A peg as flat as the tape a runner breaks,” in the words of poet Donald Hall.)
+A peg which just nips the runner. (“A peg as flat as the tape a runner breaks,” in the words of the late poet Donald Hall.)
 A gasp-inducing throw to the infield or home plate by an outfielder with a rifle arm.
 It all comes down to this: A man or boy trying to outrun a ball.

 The slow, deliberate pace, which seems more typical of another era.
 The absence of a clock.
 The feeling that time stands still as suspense about the outcome mounts.
 “The game’s slow rhythms creating a natural tension,” as a writer in The Economist put it.
 Baseball is for the leisurely afternoons of summer.